-Depending on the size of your operation, it might be possible for you to be less restrictive, and to train more (or all) of your employees to provide satisfactory customer service or defuse crises.
+Depending on the size of your operation, it might be possible for you to be more or less restrictive and train more (or all) of your employees to provide satisfactory customer service or defuse crises.

 There are several legal considerations that companies need to think about when posting and interacting on social media.

-- copyright and sources — the fact that something is online and accessible does not make it free.
+- Copyright and sources — the fact that something is online and accessible does not make it free.
 When posting 3rd party videos, photos, or quotes, make sure that your employees respect copyright laws.

 We suggest including the following guidelines in your policy: